ibexa/documentation-developer/docs/permissions/permission_use_cases.md

 ![Subtree file structure](subtree_usability_notes_1.png)

-To give the vegetarian editors access only to the **Vegetarian** dinner recipes section, create a new Role e.g. *EditorVeg*.
+To give the vegetarian editors access only to the **Vegetarian** dinner recipes section, create a new Role, for example, *EditorVeg*.
 Next, add to it a `content/read` Policy with the `Subtree` Limitation for `Cookbook/Dinner recipes/Vegetarian`.
 Assign the Role to the vegetarian editors User Group.
 It allows users from that group to access the **Vegetarian** container but not **Cookbook** and **Dinner recipes**.